jersajeevi/GSM-BASED-HOME-AUTOMATION/README.md

 | *ALL ON#     | Turn ON all devices  |
 | *ALL OFF#    | Turn OFF all devices |

-> Note: Commands must end with '#' character.
+> Note: Commands must start with '*' and end with '#' character.

 ---